Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

+    * It doesn't work with gd32vf103 processor.
+    * It need Nuclei CPU configured with PMP feature
     * Need to enable PMP in <Device.h> if PMP present in CPU.

 * ``pmp_violation_fault_handler`` is registered, which is to execute when pmp violation